bryan-at-looker/embed-sdk-sko-markdown/section6.md

 **NOTE:**

-Currently drill menu clicks don't fire with Dashboards Next (but will soon), so comment out the `.withNext()` line.
+Currently drill menu clicks don't fire with Dashboards Next (but will soon), so comment out the `.withNext()` line in the embedSdkInit function.
+Place the below function at the bottom of demo.ts.

 ```js
   function drillClick ( event: any) {